 A Beginner’s Guide to Legal Project Management

-In an effort to improve productivity and profitability for their law firms, many attorneys have adopted legal project management (LPM) principles and tools.
+To improve productivity and profitability for their law firms, many attorneys have adopted legal project management (LPM) principles and tools.
 This approach to handling legal matters more cost-effectively and efficiently has proven invaluable within the industry.
-Of course, improving client experiences and outcomes is integral for a practice’s success, but implementing an LPM requires insight into how it works and affects your law firm.
+Of course, improving client experiences and outcomes is integral for a practice's success, but implementing an LPM requires insight into how it works and affects your law firm.

 What is Legal Project Management?